NicHub/stewart-platform-esp32/README.md

 -   With _Arduino C_ code (see [`Hexapod_Demo.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/src/Hexapod_Demo.cpp)).
 -   With _G-Code_ sent by a computer to the ESP through the serial port (see [`python/gcode2serial.py`](https://github.com/NicHub/stewart-platform-esp32/blob/master/gcode2serial/gcode2serial.py)).

-The calculation of the kinematics is performed in [`Hexapod_Kinematics.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/src/Hexapod_Kinematics.cpp) and can be also be compiled in a desktop C++ program to cross-check calculations (i.e. without operating the servos).
+The calculation of the kinematics is performed in [`Hexapod_Kinematics.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/src/Hexapod_Kinematics.cpp) and can be also be compiled in a desktop C++ program to cross-check calculations (i.e. without actuating the servos).
 I managed to compile it with `g++` on _macOS Mojave_ and _macOS Monterey_.
 See [`hexapod_desktop_app/hexapod_desktop_app.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/hexapod_desktop_app/hexapod_desktop_app.cpp).